Pairbot: A Novel Model for Autonomous Mobile Robot Systems Consisting of Paired Robots: Introduction

 \subsection{Paper Organization}

-This paper is organized as follows: Section 2 introduces the proposed system model named \PRM.
-Section 3 gives the marching problem based on \PRM, and proposes an algorithm to solve the marching problem, and we present another problem named the object coating problem and the algorithm to solve the problem in Section 4.
-We conclude our work in Section 5.
+The rest of this paper is organized as follows: Section \ref{sec:model} introduces the proposed system model, called \PRM; Section \ref{sec:marching} gives the \emph{perpetual marching} problem and proposes an algorithm to solve this problem; Section \ref{sec:7gather} discusses another problem, called the \emph{7-pairbots-gatheringproblem } and an algorithm to solve this problem; and finally Section 5 concludes the paper.